-The College monitors the academic performance of every student in order to offer support and services to those students who are not making satisfactory academic progress.
+The College monitors the academic performance of every student in order to offer support and services to those not making satisfactory academic progress.
 Students are expected to earn their degree within a four-year period.
-The academic record of every student is reviewed at the end of each semester by the Academic Standing Committee of the faculty.
-Academic status is calculated at the end of a term only.
+The Academic Standing Committee of the faculty conducts this review at the end of term.
 After the Academic Standing Committee has reached its decisions at the end of a term, a student’s status will normally only be reconsidered by the Committee in cases where an action has been taken which prevents a student from re-enrolling in the College and there has been a change to the student’s academic record.
 Probationary status is never a part of a student’s public record unless the student gives authorization to release this information.

-Academic probation is intended as an indication to a student that he or she is not making the expected progress toward the completion of a Macalester Bachelor of Arts degree.
-Every effort is made through faculty advisors, the counseling services of the Health and Wellness Center and the MAX Center to provide counseling to students who are placed on academic probation.
+Academic probation is intended as an indication a student is not making the expected progress toward the completion of a Macalester Bachelor of Arts degree.
+Every effort is made through faculty advisors, the counseling services of the Health and Wellness Center and the MAX Center to provide assistance to students who are placed on academic probation.

 As a result of the Academic Standing Committee’s review of student records, a student may be placed on one of the categories of probation listed below.
-In addition to the specific term performance guidelines indicated below, the Committee also takes into consideration a student’s classification, his or her cumulative grade point average and any prior probationary status in determining the appropriate category of probation.
+In addition to specific term performance guidelines, the Committee also takes into consideration a student’s classification, the cumulative grade point average and any prior probationary status in determining the appropriate category of probation.

 Academic Warning.
 Students with a term grade point average between 2.00 and 2.50 and/or at least one NC grade in a course carrying two or more credit hours may be placed on Academic Warning if the Academic Standing Committee sees reason to be concerned about their level of achievement.

 Strict Academic Probation.
-Students will be placed on Strict Academic Probation when they are liable for academic probation for a second consecutive semester or when the Committee considers their record to indicate serious academic difficulties which warrant the addition of specific criteria to be met during the next semester in order to be removed from this probationary status.
-These criteria usually are: a term grade point average of a least 2.00 and no grade lower than C–; registration as a full-time student taking twelve or more credit hours; no grades of Incomplete.
-A student on strict academic probation is ineligible to practice or compete in intercollegiate athletics, to hold an elected office or a leadership position in a student organization, to undertake a role in a major music or theatre production or forensic activity, to apply for study abroad or to register for an internship.
+Students will be placed on Strict Academic Probation when they are liable for academic probation for a second consecutive semester or when the Committee considers their record to indicate serious academic difficulties that warrant the addition of specific criteria to be met during the next semester.
+These criteria usually are: a term grade point average of a least 2.00 and no grade lower than C-; registration as a full-time student taking twelve or more credit hours; no grades of Incomplete.
+A student on strict academic probation is ineligible to practice or compete in intercollegiate athletics, to hold an elected office or a leadership position in a student organization, to undertake a role in a major music or theatre production or forensic activity, or to register for an internship.
 A student may submit an application for study away while on strict probation, but any approval would be subject to the condition of getting off strict probation during the semester preceding study away.
 A student who is approved for study away who falls into strict probation between the time of approval and the program start date will have approval revoked.

 Dismissal.
-A student is subject to dismissal from the College whenever, in the view of the Committee, his or her level of scholarship is so low as to make the completion of a Macalester degree unlikely.
+A student is subject to dismissal from the College whenever, in the view of the Committee, the level of scholarship is so low as to make the completion of a Macalester degree unlikely.

 Students should be aware that maintaining good academic standing does not automatically insure continued financial aid eligibility.
 Refer to the financial aid section of this catalog for information.

-Appeals of suspensions must be based on procedural grounds and be made in writing by the following deadlines.
-For actions taken following Fall term, appeals must be received as soon as possible but no later than five days prior to the beginning of the Spring term.
-Students should be advised not to return to campus until they have learned the result of their appeal.
-For actions taken following Spring term, appeals must be received as soon as possible but no later than 30 days after the date of the Academic Standing Committee letter.
-Appeals should be made to the Provost through the Director of Academic Programs by the deadline stated in the letter.
+Appeals of suspensions are typically based on procedural grounds, although other extenuating circumstances may be considered.
+Appeals should be made in writing to the Provost through the Director of Academic Programs by the deadline stated in the letter.
 The Provost may or may not choose to hear the appeal.
-The Director of Academic Affairs will inform the petitioner and all concerned College officials of the results of the Provost’s determination.
+The Director of Academic Programs will inform the petitioner and all concerned College officials of the results of the Provost’s determination.
 The decision of the Provost is final.